This post was originally published on May 3, 2019. It was updated on October 9, 2019.

 The next step is checking to see if the schools to which you are applying are part of the DCTAG program.
 The program has over 300 participating colleges and universities.
 You can surf the list here.

-The open application period for the DCTAG program for 2019 is from Feb 1st to June 30th and it operates on a first come first served basis, so apply as soon as you can.
+The open application period for the DCTAG program is from Feb 1st to June 30th and it operates on a first come first served basis, so apply as soon as you can.
 Just like the FAFSA, you must apply for DCTAG every year that you want to be considered for this grant.